rabbibotton/clog/README.md

 regulary with SCBL on Linux, Windows and Intel MacBook.
 It should in theory work on any system Quicklisp and CLACK will load on to.

-CLOG will be in Quicklisp in the next update, but because I am still adding code daily, it is currently preferable to clone the github repo into your ~/common-lisp directory:
+CLOG is in Quicklisp, but because I am still adding code daily, it is currently preferable to clone the github repo into your ~/common-lisp directory (or other quicklisp/asdf findable directory):

 ```
 cd ~/common-lisp